-1985 saw Afford join the playing staff at Trent Bridge.
-He was leading Second XI wicket-taker with 45 victims at 21.69 runs apiece.
+Andy Afford joined in 1985 the playing staff at Trent Bridge and was leading Second XI wicket-taker with 45 victims at 21.69 runs apiece.
 The winter of 1985/6 was spent in New Zealand, coaching and playing for the Wellington club side, Hutt Valley C.C.
 It was to be the first of four winters spent in New Zealand.

 He gained a regular first team place with Notts in 1986, but the two following summers were marred by injury.
 Due to a slipped disc he missed about two months of the 1987 season and in 1988 he was absent almost all summer with a stress fracture.

-Going out to New Zealand again in 1988/9, he took over 50 wickets for Taita District and represented Wellington B. His fitness assured, Afford took over fifty first class wickets for the first time in 1989 and his form gained him a place on the England A tour to Zimbabwe.
+Going out to New Zealand again in 1988/9, he took over 50 wickets for Taita District and represented Wellington B. His fitness assured, Afford took over fifty first class wickets for the first time in 1989.

 Awarded his County Cap in June 1990, he topped fifty wickets in each of the seasons 1991, 1992 and 1993.
 Midway through 1995, he lost his place in the First XI, but in 1996 he bounced back, topping the Championship bowling averages.
 In 1997, due to injury, he did not play in a single game for the senior side and was released at the end of the summer.

-His best bowling in first-class cricket was 6-51 for Notts v Lancs at Trent Bridge in 1996, but the performance which will be remembered came in the Benson & Hedges Cup semi-final of 1989.
+The performance for which he will be best remembered came in the Benson & Hedges Cup semi-final of 1989.
 Kent, in reply to Notts' total 296-6 were 134-1.

-At this point, Afford bowled opener Mark Benson and then went on to take three more wickets – four in 22 balls.
-This put Notts into the final and Afford won the Man of the Match award.
-Andy Afford is a free-thinker with a wry sense of humour, which matches his cricket.
+At this point, Afford bowled opener Mark Benson and went on to take three more wickets – four in 22 balls.
+This put Notts into the final (in which he took the wicket of Essex's Graham Gooch as Notts won) and won him the Man of the Match award.